 - Pay participants when you can; this makes the relationship between you and the participant professional.
-You will not be able to pay participants.
+In this class, you will not be able to pay participants.

-- In the report, avoid quotes etc. that identify the user.
+- In the report, avoid quotes that identify the user.

 - Ask users if in the future, you can quote them.